 Email forwarding rules not monitored.
 Attackers who gain access to an M365 email account frequently create auto-forwarding rules that silently copy all incoming email to an external address.
 These rules can run undetected for months if no one is monitoring for them.
 Default M365 configuration does not alert on suspicious forwarding rule creation.

 Admin accounts without dedicated protection.
 Global Administrator accounts in M365 have unrestricted access to the entire tenancy.
-Using a GA account for day-to-day work — or having GA accounts without separate, protected credentials — creates significant risk if those credentials are compromised.
+Using a GA account for day-to-day work, or having GA accounts without separate, protected credentials, creates significant risk if those credentials are compromised.

 The Microsoft 365 Security Baseline

-A properly configured M365 environment should include:
+A properly configured M365 environment should include the following controls.

-- Legacy authentication blocked — verified and enforced across all users and protocols
+- Legacy authentication blocked, verified and enforced across all users and protocols

-- Dedicated Global Admin accounts — separate from day-to-day user accounts, with MFA and Privileged Identity Management (PIM) for just-in-time access
+- Dedicated Global Admin accounts, separate from day-to-day user accounts, with MFA and Privileged Identity Management (PIM) for just-in-time access

-- Audit logging enabled and retained — minimum 90 days, preferably 180 days for incident investigation purposes
+- Audit logging enabled and retained, minimum 90 days, preferably 180 days for incident investigation purposes

-- Defender for Office 365 — Safe Links (scanning URLs in email and documents at click time) and Safe Attachments (sandboxing email attachments before delivery) significantly reduce phishing success rates
+- Defender for Office 365, Safe Links (scanning URLs in email and documents at click time) and Safe Attachments (sandboxing email attachments before delivery) significantly reduce phishing success rates

-- Anti-spoofing controls — SPF, DKIM, and DMARC configured correctly to prevent your domain being used to send phishing emails to your own clients
+- Anti-spoofing controls, SPF, DKIM, and DMARC configured correctly to prevent your domain being used to send phishing emails to your own clients

-- External forwarding rules blocked — transport rules preventing users from creating auto-forwarding rules to external addresses
+- External forwarding rules blocked, transport rules preventing users from creating auto-forwarding rules to external addresses

-- Intune device compliance — Conditional Access policies requiring that only enrolled, compliant devices can access M365, preventing access from unmanaged personal devices
+- Intune device compliance, Conditional Access policies requiring that only enrolled, compliant devices can access M365, preventing access from unmanaged personal devices

 M365 Licensing and Security Features

 Microsoft 365 security capabilities vary significantly by licence tier.
-Microsoft 365 Business Basic and Business Standard include the core apps but have limited security features compared to Business Premium.
-Business Premium includes Microsoft Defender for Business, Intune device management, Defender for Office 365 Plan 1, Azure AD Premium P1, and Azure Information Protection — the full security stack for SMB environments.
+Business Basic and Business Standard include the core apps but have limited security features compared to Business Premium.
+Business Premium includes Microsoft Defender for Business, Intune device management, Defender for Office 365 Plan 1, Entra ID Premium P1, and Azure Information Protection, the full security stack for SMB environments.
+Most Sydney businesses that are not on Business Premium are missing significant security capabilities.
+The upgrade cost is often modest relative to the security improvement.

 Microsoft’s standard retention for deleted items is 30 days in most cases.
 After that, deleted emails, files, and Teams messages are not recoverable through the standard Microsoft interface.
 Ransomware that encrypts files in SharePoint or OneDrive can propagate through synchronised devices and, once the 180-day version history is exhausted, leave files unrecoverable without a third-party backup.